arturdryomov/pages/content/posts/2019-07-30-superior-testing-managing-production.md

 ---
 title: "Superior Testing: Managing Production"
-description: "It is not about development, it is about sending a message."
+description: "Testing never sleeps."
 date: 2019-07-30
-slug: superior-testing-production
+slug: superior-testing-managing-production
 ---

-The testing procedure does not magically stop after deploying an artifact.
+The testing process does not magically stop after deploying an artifact.
 [We’ve only just begun](https://en.wikipedia.org/wiki/We%27ve_Only_Just_Begun).
-It is impossible to check everything in the sandboxed environment.
+It is impossible to check everything in a sandboxed environment.
 From a certain perspective it seems like the whole run time is the testing process.
 How is it possible to check the correctness without tests?
 Right — by running the thing.
 We do the same in production — just on a bigger scale and